logos-co/roadmap/content/vac/nes/state-separation/vac/state-separation-architecture-02.md

     **Deliverables:** A functioning privacy-first zkVM that ensures that while private state data remains undisclosed, public state transitions can still be carried out and subsequently verified by third parties.

+* Sub Milestone 5 (2025 / 2026): State Separation Doc

+  **Description**:  This open milestone is crucial for ensuring that our development aligns with the evolving needs and expectations of users and organization.
+We aim not only to address the immediate challenges of developing a privacy-first blockchain but also to lay the groundwork for future innovations in blockchain privacy and security.

+Note: This is an ongoing and long term milestone with possible deliveries within the year 2024.
+The timing and nature of these deliveries are contingent upon our continuous findings and their subsequent impact on privacy for both the organization and the community.

+ **Work Breakdown:**
+  * Document all the research findings, the development steps and the methodologies.
+  * Explain the utility and adoption process of each solution to reinforce privacy within the project
+  * Explain the shift in focus towards detailing the chosen paths for the project development, including the rationale behind these decisions and their alignment with privacy enhancements.
+  * Review future directions, potential areas of research, and ongoing development efforts to continue advancing privacy within the Nescience project

+ **Deliverables**
+   * Blog posts.
+   * Scientific papers.

 ### Risks